g-esco101/cs61b/proj1b/README.md

 Determine if a word is a palindrome.
 The [LinkedListDeque](src/LinkedListDeque.java) that I implemented in project 1a is used to represent a word.

-The word.txt file is read as a stream and the words in the file are filtered using the isPalindrome method and the CharacterComparator functional interface.
-Other aggregate functions such as max, count, and collect(Collectors.toList()) are used to implement the "just for fun" methods described in the project.
+The word.txt file is read as a stream and the words in the file are filtered using the isPalindrome method and the CharacterComparator functional interface in lambda expressions.
+Method references and other aggregate functions such as max, count, and collect(Collectors.toList()) are also used to implement the "just for fun" methods described in the project.

 Test Driven Development was used to complete this assignment.